linusphan/express-app/README.md

 # About

-This project uses the popular Node development framework for back-end JavaScript development called Express and the preprocessors Pug/Jade and Stylus to build a web application.
+This project uses the popular Node development framework for back-end JavaScript development called Express and the preprocessors in Pug/Jade and Stylus to build a web application.

 # Resources